 This month's FS round-up includes fines for Prudential & Tullett Prebon, travel insurers warned over high commissions, FCA review of unit-linked trusts, new overdraft pricing rules and more...

-Our pick of the biggest compliance news in FS this month
+Our pick of this month's biggest FS compliance news

 - Prudential fined £24m over non-advised annuities sales